Kalpu-24/Better-lawnicons/CONTRIBUTING.md

 An app component is a record consisting of a package and an activity, separated by `/`.
 App components allow you to link icons and apps.

 Sample (Lawnicons)
-Package: `app.lawnchair.lawnicons`
+Package: `betterlawnicons`
-Activity: `app.lawnchair.lawnicons.MainActivity`
+Activity: `betterlawnicons.MainActivity`
-App component: `app.lawnchair.lawnicons/app.lawnchair.lawnicons.MainActivity`
+App component: `betterlawnicons/betterlawnicons.MainActivity`

 **Lawnicons**